yzhao062/pyod/README.md

   1. **Local Outlier Factor, LOF** [1]
   2. **Isolation Forest, iForest** [2]
   3. **One-Class Support Vector Machines** [3]
-  4. **kNN** Outlier Detection (use the distance to the kth nearst neighbor as the outlier score)
+  4. **k Nearest Neighbors Detector** (use the distance to the kth nearst neighbor as the outlier score)
-  5. **Average KNN** Outlier Detection (use the average distance to k nearst neighbors as the outlier score)
+  5. **Average kNN** Outlier Detection (use the average distance to k nearst neighbors as the outlier score)
-  6. **Median KNN** Outlier Detection (use the median distance to k nearst neighbors as the outlier score)
+  6. **Median kNN** Outlier Detection (use the median distance to k nearst neighbors as the outlier score)
   7. **Histogram-based Outlier Score, HBOS** [5]
   8. **Angle-Based Outlier Detection, ABOD** [7]
   9. **Fast Angle-Based Outlier Detection, FastABOD** [7]